THE ASSAULT ON INERRANCY AND WHAT IS AT STAKE: A Final Word to Nick Peters

 Old Nick and his heroes have made their choice clear.
 We hope that you, on the other hand, will make the right choice.

 Tors, John.
-“The Three-headed Monster and the Evangelical Betrayal of the Bible: Exposing the Major Weapons Levied Against the Trustworthiness of the Bible (Part 2).”
-At
+“The Three-Headed Monster and the Evangelical Betrayal of the Bible: Exposing the Major Weapons Levied Against the Trustworthiness of the Bible” at https://truthinmydays.com/the-three-headed-monster-and-the-evangelical-betrayal-of-the-bible-exposing-the-major-weapons-levied-against-the-trustworthiness-of-the-bible/; Tors, John.
+“Drowning in Deeper Waters: A Response to Nick Peters and Another Look at the Evangelical Betrayal of the Bible” at https://truthinmydays.com/drowning-in-deeper-waters-a-response-to-nick-peters-and-another-look-at-the-evangelical-betrayal-of-the-bible/

 Tors, John.
-“Creation Ministries International and the Three-headed Monster: Why the Monster Wins (Part 4) http://www.truthinmydays.com/creation-ministries-international-and-the-three-headed-monster-why-the-monster-wins-part-4/
+“Creation Ministries International and the Three-Headed Monster: Why the Monster Wins” at https://truthinmydays.com/creation-ministries-international-and-the-three-headed-monster-why-the-monster-wins/

 Details and references in ibid.

-Details and references in Tors, John.
-“Creation Ministries International and the Three-headed Monster: Why the Monster Wins (Part 3).”
-At http://www.truthinmydays.com/creation-ministries-international-and-the-three-headed-monster-why-the-monster-wins-part-3/2/
+Details and references in Tors, “Creation Ministries International and the Three-Headed Monster,” op.cit.

 Kid gloves won’t work; it’s been tried, but studiously ignored.